GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Vengeance Burn** (*unique*)
 $10,000 , 3.5 lbs.
 Spear
 An ipe shaft and brass head make this a beautiful piece of weaponry.
-Reaching 5 yards, this spear is a bit less unwieldy than the common variety.
-This cause a -1 to attacks made with it. *Anytime this weapon wounds a creature, it automatically applies the effect of a Fire critical hit*.
+Reaching 5 yards, this spear is a bit less wieldy than the common variety.
+This causes a -1 to attacks made with it. *Anytime this weapon wounds a creature, it automatically applies the effect of a Fire critical hit*.
 If the wielder has Warrior Mastery with Spears, they ignore the -1 penalty with this weapon.

 **Vehemente's Escape** (*unique*)
 $6,000 , 2 lbs.